- 1 Use Qt5 for Development

 Qt is the base of mostly all KDE software.
 Thus, when developing any KDE application or framework, you require Qt.
-For this, either you can use development packages by your distribution or compile Qt yourself.
+For this, either you can use development packages by your distribution or the Qt company or compile Qt yourself.
 Note that using Qt development packages often is the more convenient way.
 If the Qt version provided by your distribution is recent enough (in terms of version, features and bug fixes) and you do not have any specific reason to do otherwise, use Qt distribution packages.

 In the following, we explain how to build Qt5 from sources.
 Choose one of the following sections to get your Qt setup.